jhihyawang/NYCU_114Autumn_AIMI/Lab1/README.md

 ## 🔍 Inference

-### Using Pretrained Weights
+### Using Trained Weights

-If you want to use the pretrained model weights without training from scratch:
+If you want to use the trained model weights without training from scratch:

 1. **Download the pretrained weights** from Google Drive:
    - [Download Model Weights (All 4 Models)](https://drive.google.com/file/d/1_mWGctchyNjOzfA4U_mweIOWIIzl0LiO/view?usp=sharing)